Finding Adequate Support is Important

 It's important to understand what can arise during the first session.
 Going at a pace that is comfortable for you is important to me!

-Our first in-person session is a great time to get a better feel for one another.
-During that time I will get to know more about you, which often includes learning about your history, your current struggles and challenges, and your goals for therapy.
+Your first in-person session is a great time to get a better feel for one another.
+During that time we will get to know more about you, which often includes learning about your history, your current struggles and challenges, and your goals for therapy.

-This is also a great time for you to get a gut feel of what therapy would be like with me and to ask any questions you may have about our work together.
+This is also a great time for you to get a gut feel of what therapy would be like and to ask any questions you may have about our work together.

 How does a somatic psychotherapy session actually work?